 If you have found yourself suffering due to a work-related injury, there is help available and you may be eligible to make a workers compensation claim.
 There are different schemes and rules surrounding workers compensation depending on the state you live in.

-Whether it’s temporary or permanent, adjusting to life with a disability from an injury comes with many challenges.
+Being injured at work can be a very stressful and difficult time.
+Whether it’s temporary or permanent, adjusting to life after injury comes with many challenges.
 One of your considerations may be when you should go back to work and in what capacity?
 What rights do you have?
 What responsibilities do you and your employer have and how can you ensure that returning to work after injury is as simple and stress-free as possible?

 - See your doctor.
-They will advise you as to when you should return to work and whether or not it needs to be on reduced hours and/or duties.
+They will advise you as to when you should return to work and whether you will need to reduce your hours and/or duties.

 - Your employer may put together a “return to work” plan outlining your duties, specific recommendations and other relevant information.